Kuama-IT/kuama-control-center/README.md

 - [ ] Dashboard: yearly expected revenues (compare v/s previous years)
 - [ ] Dashboard: yearly expected turnover (compare v/s previous years)
 - [ ] Rework sync logics: each client should provide a set of credentials to be used to sync data.
 Logical flow should be -> get all spent time by credentials -> understand which project and which issue (we probably don't care to sync them over YT) -> import to db
+- [ ] Client profile: List of credentials.
+Do we need to associate credentials to projects/employee/client? hmmmm
-- [ ] Employee profile: provide credentials
+- [ ] Employee profile: provide credentials? hmmm
 - [ ] Employee profile: sync data button
 - [ ] Employee profile: reported hours until today
 - [ ] Employee profile: performed commits until today